madalinpopa/ubuntu-server-automation/README.md

 ```
 If you see the output `pong`, the connection with your VPS is successful.

-A list with all the Ansible modules can be found [here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html).

 ### Ansible Configuration

 Ansible uses a configuration file to define settings like the default inventory file, remote user, and connection type.
 Create a new file named `ansible.cfg` in your project directory with the following content: